tropicalisle/tropicalisle.github.io/README.md

-# Godrej New Launch in Sector 146 Noida
+# Godrej Tropical Isle - Godrej New Launch in Sector 146 Noida
-Godrej Properties, a renowned name in the real estate industry, has unveiled its latest residential project, Godrej Sector 146 Noida.
+Godrej Properties, a renowned name in the real estate industry, has unveiled its latest residential project, Godrej Tropical Isle located in Sector 146 Noida.

-For details and information, please visit :: [Godrej Sector 146 Noida - Tropical Isle](https://tropicalisle.github.io)
+For details and information, please visit :: [Godrej Sector 146 Noida - Godrej Tropical Isle](https://tropicalisle.github.io)

 __________

-### Real Estate Marketing - Property Website
+### New Launch Real Estate Project - Noida
-A simple property website.
-This website is about an apartment project in Sector 146 Noida.
+Luxury apartment project in Sector 146 Noida.

 __________